sajayprakash/hugo-spk/exampleSite/content/posts/2018-08-30-markdown-guide.md

 An h2 header
 ------------

-Here's a numbered list:
+Heres a numbered list:

  1. first item
  2. second item
  3. third item

 Note again how the actual text starts at 4 columns in (4 characters from the left side).
-Here's a code sample:
+Heres a code sample:

     # Let me re-iterate ...
     for i in 1 ..
 10 { do-something(i) }